Locations > Republic of Pirates

 Republic of Pirates

-The Republic of Pirates (1706-1718) was the political entity that the former privateers and infamous pirates of the Flying Gang created at Nassau on the island of New Providence in the Bahamas that lasted about eleven years between 1706 and 1718 during the Post Spanish Succession Period.
-The Republic of Pirates was governed by the 'Code of Conduct' which was akin to the Pirate Code and this political entity would last until the Blockade of Nassau in 1718 when Governor Woodes Rogers arrived delivering the 1718 Kings Pardon.
+The Republic of Pirates (1706-1718) was the political entity that the former privateers and Pirates of the Flying Gang created at Nassau on the island of New Providence in the Bahamas that lasted about eleven years between 1706 and 1718 during the Post Spanish Succession Period.
+The Republic of Pirates was governed by the 'Code of Conduct' which was akin to the Pirate Code and this political entity would last until the Blockade of Nassau in 1718 when Governor Woodes Rogers arrived delivering the King's Pardon (1718).

 The Republic of Pirates was a political entity of pirates established initially by Benjamin Hornigold and Henry Jennings who declared themselves the first governors of the island along with a man named Thomas Barrow.
 This would be the beginnings of the Flying Gang as well and see the rise of several famous and iconic pirates.
 For example Benjamin Hornigold was the mentor to Edward Teach who would later go on to become the infamous Blackbeard.
 Henry Jennings would be the mentor to the famous Charles Vane as well as 'Calico' Jack Rackham as well as indirectly both Mary Read and Anne Bonny.